-E. Where existing development and construction prevent return of a site to its natural condition, sites may be finished to conditions comparable to surrounding properties provided suitable protective measures are used to prevent stream corridor degradation;
+E. Where existing development and construction prevent return of a site to its natural condition, sites may be finished to conditions comparable to surrounding properties provided suitable protective measures are used to prevent degradation of fish and wildlife habitat conservation areas;

-F. Cut-and-fill slopes shall be stabilized at, or at less than, the normal angle of repose for the materials involved;
+F. Cut-and-fill slopes shall be stabilized at, or at less than, the normal angle of repose for the materials involved; and

-G. For the replacement or enhancement of vegetation within wetlands and required vegetative buffers naturally occurring, native plant species shall be used; and

-H. In other parts of the stream, naturally occurring, native plant species shall be used, unless a showing of good cause acceptable to the administrative official or designee is provided.
+G. For the replacement or enhancement of vegetation within fish and wildlife habitat conservation areas and their required vegetative buffers, native plant species shall be used unless a showing of good cause acceptable to the administrative official or designee is provided.
 Should good cause be shown, then self-maintaining or low-maintenance plant species compatible with the native vegetation shall be used in place of non-native and high-maintenance species.
 (Ord.
 2008-46 § 1 (part), 2008).

 Part Six.
 Wetlands